 What does being a member of the CCA mean to you?

-Thank you, Elizabeth, for taking the time to share this with us and the actuarial community!
+Thank you, Dorothy, for taking the time to share this with us and the actuarial community!

-[Have a question for Elizabeth?
+[Have a question for Dorothy?
 Send the CCA an email at firstname.lastname@example.org containing your contact information, and we’ll get the message to her on your behalf.]